anthonyharrison/lib4package/README.md

 This creates a simple Metadata object.
 The object takes two optional parameters, _ecosystem_, which represents the language ecosystem to use (the default is Python), and _debug_ which is used to enable the generation of debugging information (the default is False).
+The appropriate [PURL](https://github.com/package-url/purl-spec) type can also be specified for the ecosystem e.g. pypi for Python.

 The following language ecosystems are supported: